We Fight for Those Who Have Been Wronged Sacramento Employment Law

 Being terminated from your job in any scenario is always a painful process.
 However, being wrongfully terminated when you have done nothing wrong is many times more frustrating.
 Regrettably, there are many employees who end up being fired for illegal reasons.

 There are many scenarios that can lead to an illegal firing.
-These include terminating employees in violation of contract policy, due to discrimination, or to cover up illegal activities.
+These include terminating employees in violation of contract policy, due to discrimination, or in retaliation for making complaints of unlawful activity or seeking accommodations or leave.
 If you believe you were the victim of wrongful termination, our employment law attorneys can help you.

 If you’ve been wrongfully terminated, contact us today by calling (916) 262-7006 to speak with our Sacramento wrongful termination attorneys!